ChloeL-E/msp1/README.md

 - Instruction on creating a responsive hamburger menu was taken from Web Dev Tutorials [Youtube](https://www.youtube.com/watch?v=flItyHiDm7E&t=361s)

 - [w3schools] was utilised for supporting information throughout the project, in particular for the header, footer, images and form.

+- [MDNwebdocs] was utilised for supporting information throughout the project, in particular for the header, footer, images and form.

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)